eyevinn-osaas/ad-normalizer/readme.md

 Before pushing changes to the repo, please run the following steps to make sure your pipeline will succeed:

 - `npm run test` to verify that your changes do not break existing functionality (if adding features, it is good practice to also write tests).
 - `npm run lint` as well as `npm run pretty` to ensure that the code still follows the formatting standards.
 Errors should be fixed, as the pipeline won't succeed otherwise.
 Warnings should be handled on a case-by-case basis.
+To format all files in the `src/` directory, run `npm run format`.

 ### Contributing